This article was written by Jennifer Clark, Content Marketing Manager at TaxJar.

 If you hire contractors, you may be required to send them a form 1099-MISC (here’s our explainer on this form) to report their income.
 This form goes to the contractor and the IRS.
 Some states also require you to report contractor income.

-January 31, 2022: This is the date form 1099-MISC is due to contractors.
-This gives them a chance to confirm what you’ve paid them with their own records.
+January 31, 2023: This is the date form 1099-MISC is due to contractors.
+This gives them a chance to compare what you’ve paid them to their own records.

 Tax extension due dates:

-Fortunately, nearly every tax extension is granted with no questions asked, and you’ll have six more months to prepare your income tax paperwork and filing.
+Fortunately, many tax extensions are granted, giving you six more months to prepare your income tax paperwork and filing.
 Unfortunately, a tax extension doesn’t grant you an extension on time to pay.
 So you’ll have to estimate the amount you owe for the year and pay that by April 18, tax extension or not.

 TaxJar is a service that makes sales tax reporting and filing simple for more than 10,000 online sellers.
 Try a 30-day-free trial of TaxJar today and eliminate sales tax compliance headaches from your life.